Thilmany Papers

 The Thilmany factory in Kaukauna as seen from the Grignon home.

 The Thilmany factory in Kaukauna as seen from the 1000 Islands Environmental Center.

 Thilmany Papers was a manufacturer of specialty lightweight packaging, pressure-sensitive, and technical and industrial papers.
-Thilmany Papers paper mill operations were located in Kaukauna and De Pere, Wisconsin.
+Thilmany Papers paper mill operations were located on former Menominee territory in Kaukauna and De Pere, Wisconsin.
+The area was ceded to the United States in the 1836 Treaty of the Cedars, in which the Menominee nation transferred approximately four million acres of land in present-day northeastern Wisconsin.
 Thilmany Papers is now a part of Ahlstrom Munksjö, which also owns paper mills in Rhinelander, Wisconsin, De Pere, Wisconsin, and Mosinee, Wisconsin.

 Oscar Thilmany (the company's namesake) opened the Kaukauna mill in 1883.
 The company's current plant is the source of the aroma most associated with Kaukauna.

+History

+Indigenous territory

+The land on which Thilmany Papers operates lies within the ancestral homeland of the Menominee people, who have inhabited the Fox River Valley for at least 10,000 years.
+The Menominee called themselves Mamaceqtaw ("the people") and Kiash Matchitiwuk ("Ancient Ones"), and their oral history states they have always lived in this region.

+In the 1836 Treaty of the Cedars, the Menominee nation ceded approximately four million acres of land—including present-day Kaukauna—to the United States government for $700,000, or roughly 17 cents per acre.
+The treaty was negotiated by Wisconsin Territorial Governor Henry Dodge, a slaveholder and veteran of wars against the Ho-Chunk and Sauk, and signed by Menominee Chief Oshkosh.
+The treaty opened the Fox River Valley to logging and white settlement, and the Menominee began relocating west of the Wolf River after the treaty was proclaimed in February 1837.